SSimonPhd/SSimonPhd/README.md

-Thinking in music, singing in code, confounding the modernist division of labor and post-modernist fragmentation of being.
+Artificial Intelligence Research and Design PhD.
 Asymmetric complimentarily contradicting entropy, thriving in an interdisciplinary universe.
-A biomorphic self learning ecosystem, synthesis of Ubermensch and Hang Man, Rorschach test and Blind man’s buff, defying gravity with leaps of faith; volunteer for life in service to the timeless.
+A biomorphic augmented reality ecosystem, synthesis of Ubermensch and Hang Man, Rorschach test and Blind man’s buff, defying gravity with virtual leaps of faith; volunteer for life in service to the singularity.

 Contact: simon_phd@proton.me